Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Two-component gases

 \subsection{Quench dynamics and pattern formation}

 The interspecies interaction quench-induced phase-separation dynamics of a harmonically trapped and repulsively interacting binary bosonic ensemble was discussed in \citep{mistakidis2018correlation}.
-It was shown that the increase of the interspecies repulsion results in a filamentation of the density of each species.
+It was shown that the increase of the interspecies repulsion results in a filamentation of the density of each species, see Fig.~\ref{fig:quench_mixture_filaments}(a), (b).
 The spontaneously generated filaments are strongly correlated and exhibit domain-wall structures at the two-body level as shown in Fig.~\ref{fig:quench_mixture_filaments}.
+Specifically, inspecting the off-diagonal elements of the intracomponent two-body correlations it is overall observed that nearest-neighbor (next-to-nearest-neighbor) filaments of the same component are anti-correlated (correlated).
+Recall that if the value of the two-body correlation function is larger (smaller) than unity then two-bosons exhibit a bunching (anti-bunching) tendency, while if it is unity then they are un-correlated.
+These correlation patterns imply the domain-wall formation between filaments of same component.
+On the other hand, the structure of the two-body intercompoent correlation function, besides showing the entangled character of the mixture, supports the fact that successive filaments of different components feature domain-wall configurations.
 Following the reverse quench protocol, i.e.~decreasing the interspecies interaction strength, the formation of multiple dark-antidark solitary waves was observed~\citep{katsimiga2020observation,kiehn2019spontaneous}.
-The experimental realization of such soliton configurations in a $^{87}$Rb BEC containing $~10^6$ atoms was also recently reported \citep{katsimiga2020observation}.
+The experimental realization of such soliton configurations in a $^{87}$Rb BEC containing $~10^6$ atoms corroborated by an extensive theoretical analysis was also recently reported in \citep{danaila2016vector,katsimiga2020observation,mossman2022dense}.
 These solitary wave structures have been found to decay into the many-body environment soon after their generation, which is in sharp contrast to the predictions of the mean-field approximation.
 It constitutes a basic characteristic of many-body soliton entities whose properties have been extensively discussed, e.g.~in \citep{katsimiga2017dark,katsimiga2018many,dziarmaga2002depletion,mishmash2009quantum,delande2014many,syrwid2017quantum,syrwid2021quantum}.
 Moreover, experimental counterparts of these observations were reported by simulating single-shot images showcasing, among others, that the growth rate of the corresponding variance of a sample of single-shots\footnote{Detailed discussions regarding the theoretical implementation of the single-shot procedure in MCTDH type methods can be found in \citep{sakmann2016single,lode2017fragmented,katsimiga2017many,katsimiga2018many} for single component atomic ensembles and in \citep{mistakidis2018correlation,Mistakidis2019DissipationBosePolarons,erdmann2019phase,erdmann2018correlated,koutentakis2019probing} for multicomponent ones.
 Note also that in single component settings the behavior of the single-shot variance is related to the degree of fragmentation in the system.} probes entanglement in the system~\citep{mistakidis2018correlation,katsimiga2017dark,katsimiga2017many}.